LuiseFreese/blog/how-to-stay-organized-with your-emails-like-rockstar.md

 ### To get rid of old mails which do not contain helpful information for you, we may use these tricks:

-arrange mails by type, then collapse all groups so you can delete old Meeting Acceptance, Mailbox is full quota and Out-Of-Office- Notifications very fast arrange mails by FROM or by SUBJECT to get a better overview make use of Clean up Folder, which moves only redundant (!) items to Deleted Items
+* arrange mails by type, then collapse all groups so you can delete old Meeting Acceptance, Mailbox is full quota and Out-Of-Office- Notifications very fast
+* sort mails by FROM or by SUBJECT to get a better overview
+* make use of Clean up Folder, which moves only redundant (!) items to Deleted Items